VictorRandomCode/zcpm/README.md

 Both of these have various optional command line options, see the `--help` output for details.

+By default, both of them look for needed files in `${HOME}/zcpm/` but this can be overridden by using command line options.
+This directory is where `zcpm` looks for the BDOS binary and also the (optional) BDOS symbol file.

 `runner` can either use simplistic input/output, or can be told to use a curses display.
 The simplistic display is simpler and faster, the curses display allows for running programs such as WordStar.
 This supports CP/M binaries which target a VT100 ("ANSI") console, so as long as